ishannjr/DelhiWeatherPrediction/README.md

 ## Visualizing Data

-The notebook (`delhi_weather_analysis.ipynb`) contains code to visualize the behavior of all columns in the Delhi weather dataset.
+The notebook (`WeatherDataDelhi.ipynb`) contains code to visualize the behavior of all columns in the Delhi weather dataset.
 This includes exploratory data analysis (EDA) and various plots to understand trends and patterns.

 ## Time Series Conversion